enterprisemediawiki/meza/README.md

 Running VirtualBox and need to get your virtual machine configured?
 See our [setting up VirtualBox](manual/SettingUpVirtualBox.md) guide.

+Want to install on multiple servers.
+See [setting up a multi-server environment](manual/multi-server.md).

 ## What is installed?

 Everything can be installed on a single server (a monolith, `meza deploy monolith`) or can be configured to install different components on different servers.
 For example, you may have the following setup: